pamjesus/RotorHazard/src/server/plugins/rh_obs_control/README.md

 * Start/Stop OBS recording at every race.
 * Star recording before race starts (parameter in milliseconds)
 * Restart connection to OBS in case of a failed call to the Webservice
-* When active, a start/stop recording failure raises a high-priority message in the front end.
+* A start/stop recording failure raises a high-priority message in the front end.

-### TODO
-  * Adapt to Live model. i.e. Changing scenes based on Rotorhazard timer events.

-### Install
+## Install

  pip install -r .\requirements.txt

-Add the tree parameter "BS_WS" to the bottom of the config.json file.
+Add the parameter "BS_WS" to the bottom of the config.json file.
 You can source the template at config-dist.json in this directory.

 ```
 {